tshepang/blog-movies/content/movies/Guardians of the Galaxy.rst

 The most interesting performance was that by Chris Pratt, who plays the lead.
-I also enjoyed watching the tree-like humanoid, the heavily-tattooed brute (amazing make-up), the very desirable servant of the Collector, and the leader of the bandits, Michael Rooker.
+I also enjoyed watching the tree-like humanoid, the heavily-tattooed brute (amazing make-up), the very desirable servant of the Collector, and Michael Rooker (playing the leader of the bandits).
 My favorite character design is the lead villain, though I with the mud on the face was explained.
 I also wish his was a more convincing... there wasn't proper